Minnie Driver: Acting

 Driver gained broader public attention when she played the lead role in Circle of Friends in 1995, opposite Chris O'Donnell.
 She followed this with a minor role in GoldenEye (1995), a supporting role in Sleepers (1996), a leading role in Big Night (1996), and as a co-star in Grosse Pointe Blank (1997), opposite John Cusack.

 Driver played opposite Matt Damon as Skylar in the drama Good Will Hunting (1997), for which she was nominated for an Academy Award for Best Supporting Actress and a Screen Actors Guild Award.
-Driver was also considered to play Rose DeWitt Bukater in the 1997 film Titanic, but director James Cameron felt she was too old so Kate Winslet was cast instead.

 In 1998, Driver starred in Sandra Goldbacher's film The Governess.
 That year, she co-starred opposite Christian Slater and Morgan Freeman in the action thriller Hard Rain.
 Driver has also worked on several animated features, voicing Jane in Disney's 1999 version of Tarzan and Lady Eboshi in the 1999 English-dubbed release of the Japanese film Princess Mononoke.
 In 2003 and 2004, she had a recurring role on Will & Grace as Lorraine Finster, the nemesis of Karen Walker (Megan Mullally) and daughter of Karen's lover, Lyle Finster (John Cleese).

 In March 2007, Driver made her return to television in the FX Network show The Riches.
 She was nominated for an Emmy Award and a Golden Globe Award as Best Lead Actress in a Drama Series in 2007 and 2008, respectively.
 She was scheduled to appear in The Simpsons Movie, although her appearance was cut from the final version.
 Driver appeared in the January 2010 episode of Modern Family entitled "Moon Landing".
 She also starred in the television series The Deep and appeared in Conviction, in the comedy drama Barney's Version, winning a Genie Award for Best Supporting Actress.

 In October 2013, Driver started filming for The Crash which was released on 13 January 2017.

 Driver landed the lead role in the ABC sitcom Speechless, playing the mother of three children, one of whom has cerebral palsy and uses a wheelchair.
 The series debuted in the 2016–17 TV season.
 It was cancelled in May 2019 after three seasons.